Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 3. third argument (strongest)

 Illustrate each of your arguments with examples.
-You can use Powerpoint to enhance your presentation, but it’s best used sparingly because slides tend to distract the audience from what you are saying.
+You can use Powerpoint to enhance your presentation, but it’s best to make sure that you’re using brain-friendly slides, as they tend to distract the audience from what you are saying.

 In order to strengthen your point, think of possible counterarguments and ways to deal with these.
 If your talk is of a more neutral, informative nature, you will have subitems instead of arguments.
-In any case, brace for possible questions and answers.
+In any case, prepare yourself for possible questions and answers.

 In the conclusion, sum up your findings and clarify in how far they support your initial statement (for an informative talk, just highlight the key points).

-Moreover, pay special attention to the beginning and ending of your talk.
-As we know, the first impression counts… but the last impression stays.
-Start with a funny anecdote, joke or witty quote and end with a punchy bottom line that sums up your message in a nutshell.
+Moreover, pay special attention to the beginning and ending of your talk, because these are the most memorable parts of your talk.
+You can start with a funny anecdote, joke or witty quote and end with a punchy bottom line that sums up your message in a nutshell or a call to action, such as “Try to incorporate the DOGME approach using this simple five-minute-activity I’ve shown you”.

 If you care deeply for the subject, it’s okay to make your presentation a little emotional – as long as your arguments are valid and rational.